lyonqingmango/mvp/_PRESS-RELEASE.md

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
-One sentence only underneath the title. teachers and administrators will benefit .
+One sentence only underneath the title. school administrators will benefit .

 ## Summary ##
   > Give a summary of the product and the benefit.
-Assume the reader will not read anything else so make this paragraph good. when teachers request common school supplies, they usaully fill a form and administrators will review the form and stock item.
+Assume the reader will not read anything else so make this paragraph good. when teachers request common school supplies, they usaully fill a form and administrators will review many teachers' form and then decide how many items they need.

 ## Problem ##
   > Describe the problem your product solves.
-  In the old way, when teachers request common school supplies, they usually fill a form and administrators need to review the form and go to the storage room to check the availability of  stock items.
+  In the old way, when teachers request common school supplies, they usually fill forms and administrators need to review all the forms and then decide how many items they need.

 ## Solution ##
   > Describe how your product elegantly solves the problem.
-  For teachers, they can easyily know check if they request are fullfilled.
-Administrators can easily mangagement the supply orders.
+  Administrators can easily view how many items teachers request and mangagement the supply orders.

 ## Quote from You ##
   > A quote from a spokesperson in your company.